CiriloRibeiro/KindleToAnki/README.md

 # KindleToAnki
-A Python based solution for automating vocab decks from Kindle database
+A Python-based solution for automating vocab decks from the Kindle database.